ekson73/kosmologogenesis/TASKS.md

 [ ] Expand practical examples to new domains
-[ ] Explore and validate the use of CrewAI and LangChain in the KOSMOLOGOGENESIS process [ ] Explore and validate the creation of an index.html/js website or a Python app for the framework
+[ ] Explore and validate the use of CrewAI and LangChain in the KOSMOLOGOGENESIS process [ ] Explore and validate the creation of an index.html/js website or a Python app for the framework [ ] Review and update the versioning.md file to reflect recent changes [ ] Ensure all new versions are documented in the adaptation-guidelines.md file [ ] Review and update the validation-matrix.md file to reflect recent changes [ ] Review and update the sporos-checklist.md file to reflect recent changes [ ] Review and update the analysis.md file to reflect recent changes [ ] Review and update the examples.md file to reflect recent changes [ ] Review and update the templates.md file to reflect recent changes [ ] Review and update the lessons-learned.md file to reflect recent changes [ ] Review and update the guides.md file to reflect recent changes [ ] Review and update the reports.md file to reflect recent changes [ ] Review and update the plans.md file to reflect recent changes [ ] Review and update the checklists.md file to reflect recent changes [ ] Review and update the prompts.md file to reflect recent changes [ ] Review and update the analysis.md file to reflect recent changes [ ] Review and update the examples.md file to reflect recent changes [ ] Review and update the templates.md file to reflect recent changes [ ] Review and update the lessons-learned.md file to reflect recent changes [ ] Review and update the guides.md file to reflect recent changes [ ] Review and update the reports.md file to reflect recent changes [ ] Review and update the plans.md file to reflect recent changes [ ] Review and update the checklists.md file to reflect recent changes [ ] Review and update the prompts.md file to reflect recent changes
 ## Completed Tasks Record

 | Task | Iteration ID | Date | Observations |